Climate Regulation: United States

 The US does not have a comprehensive national policy on renewable energy production or use.
 Instead, a patchwork of federal and state programs and incentives drive the renewable power sector in the US.

-The federal government also is working to facilitate renewable power generation on public lands through a variety of programs that are designed to streamline permitting and leasing.
+The federal government is also working to facilitate renewable power generation on public lands through a variety of programs that are designed to streamline permitting and leasing.
 These programs include, but are not limited to:

 - The solar energy program established by the Department of the Interior (DOI) and the Bureau of Land Management (BLM) facilitates approval and development of solar energy generation and transmission facilities on BLM-administered lands in six western states.